 When cellular network module included, Freematics ONE+ comes with built-in antenna inside enclosure.
 It works great in most cases.
-To improve cellular network signal level in areas with poor coverage, there is an option of external antenna connected via a SMA connector which can boost signal by 4-8dB and significantly reduce the heat generated by the working network module.
-Please be noted the antenna option is not available from quick order.
+To improve cellular network signal level in areas with poor coverage, there is an option of external antenna connected via a SMA connector which can boost signal by 3-8dB and reduce heat generated by the cellular module.
+Please note that xBee socket uses 5V VCC instead of normal 3.3V.

 Freematics ONE+ enters and leaves low power mode programmatically.
 In low power mode with all peripherals (GPS, GSM, WIFI) powered off, the power consumption is around 10mA.
 This prevents car battery from going flat while the main controller is still able to run code and perform low-power tasks like motion detection by MEMS sensor.